Preparing, Submitting, Receiving and Investigating a Report of a Research Compliance Concern

 - A determination that there is insufficient evidence available to make a conclusive determination;

-- A determination that one or more research compliance violation(s) have occurred; or
+- A determination that one or more research compliance violation(s) have occurred (which may be subject to regulatory agency reporting); or

 Prior to a final response to the complainant or the respondent, the proposed outcome and corresponding evidence for the conclusion will be reviewed by the Office of General Counsel.